TrudeEH/web/content/posts/personal-web.md

 I've been bothered by the "modern" web quite a lot, as I used to get my news from YouTube, but seeing the internet get progressively worse made me wonder if there is a better way...

-## Using the personal web
+## Using the Personal Web

 If you use the internet extensively, you have likely found many blogs and personal websites, such as the one you are on right now, my blog.
 These tend to be more honest, less intrusive, and many, such as my own, have no ADs, and collect no personal data about you.
 This one, for example, is open-source, so you can research freely without worrying about copyright laws, and even suggest changes and help me improve it.

 Personal websites are great since they are not restricted by what an app allows you to do.
-You can do _anything_ on your website, since you actually _own_ it.
+You can do *anything* on your website, since you actually *own* it.
 There is no limit to how creative you can get.

 Since personal sites are so much better than social media, why don't more people use them instead?
 There are a few reasons: